I have fought for those who cannot fight for themselves.

 I believe we are meant to live from the inside out ---- Spirit (True Self), to Heart (Emotions), to Mind (Intellect) to Body.
 When this order is working well, we turn into Benjamin Button, getting younger every day, childlike but not childish.

-One of my favorite parts of my job is helping women give birth to their True Self.
-Mind-body nutrition course-corrects not just in the realm of food, but also uncovers the Spirit, unleashing a life of vitality, lived from the inside out.
+One of my favorite parts of my job is helping women give birth to their True Self, unleashing a life of vitality, lived from the inside out.
 Wanna be “Benjamin Button”? --- give me a call.